-Dr. Chris Laffoon, our Co-Chief of Staff, grew up in Western, Pennsylvania and now lives in Hillsborough, New Jersey.
+Dr. Chris Laffoon grew up in Western, Pennsylvania and now lives in Hillsborough, New Jersey.
 He earned an undergraduate degree from Pennsylvania State University and later received a VMD degree from the University of Pennsylvania School of Veterinary Medicine in 1983.
 Dr. Laffoon's professional interests include ultrasound and internal medicine.

 At home, he has a Jack Russel Terrier named Haley.
 Dr. Laffoon enjoys kayaking, hiking, biking and traveling.

 Dr. Deborah Traurig is a graduate of the University of Michigan and later, the University of Pennsylvania School of Veterinary Medicine.
 Originally from Oak Park, Michigan, she now resides in Highland Park, New Jersey.
 Dr. Traurig's professional veterinary interests include managing challenging internal medicine cases.

 In her spare time, Dr. Traurig enjoys spending time with her two children and the family dog, Rodney.
 She also enjoys swimming and hiking.

 Patricia King, DVM